opengovern/hub/ui/src/pages/setup/digitalocean.md

 - Click **Next**, review the details, and then **Confirm** to establish the connection.

-With these steps, you have successfully integrated your DigitalOcean account with Opencomply, enabling read-only access to enhance visibility and compliance capabilities within the platform.
+With these steps, you have successfully integrated your DigitalOcean account with opencomply, enabling read-only access to enhance visibility and compliance capabilities within the platform.